 Issaquah Community Center

 301 Rainier Blvd.
 S.

-This evening summer concert series returns to Pine Lake Park on July 10, 2014.
-In addition to great family-friendly tunes, enjoy tasty treats provided by Sammamish Rotary and Sammamish Kiwanis and plenty of space for the kiddies to get their crazies out before bed.
+This Thursday evening summer concert series will return to Pine Lake Park July 11.
+In addition to great family-friendly tunes, purchase tasty ice cream treats from the Sammamish Kiwanis and take advantage of the local food truck vendors on site.
+Psst!
+This is the perfect venue for the kiddies to get their crazies out before bed.

 Pine Lake Park

 For families living in the North Sound, Thornton A. Sullivan Park is going to be the place to be on Thursday mornings starting July 11.
 Bring a picnic lunch and a blanket and enjoy an hour of top-notch kindie performances from The Not-Its!, Recess Monkey, Brian Waite Band, Eric Herman & the Thunder Puppies, Ruth & Emilia, Joanie Leeds and Caspar Babypants.

 Thornton A. Sullivan Park

 Everett, WA 98208